AdobeDocs/analytics-platform.en/help/use-cases/data-views/bi-extension-usecases.md

 ## Use filter names to filter

-In this use case you want to use an existing filter for the Fishing product category that you have defined in Customer Journey Analytics to filter and report on product names and occurrences (events) during January 2023.
+You want to use an existing filter for the Fishing product category, that you have defined in Customer Journey Analytics, to filter and report on product names and occurrences (events) during January 2023.

 +++ Customer Journey Analytics